Antioch barricade situation ends, 2 in custody

 Lake County sheriff's deputies and Antioch police officers established a perimeter around the residence and have been trying to communicate with the occupants.
 Other residents were safely escorted out of the home, police said.

-The Lake County Sheriff's Office Tactical Response Team is on the scene along with negotiators.
-Antioch Police, Lake Villa Police, and Antioch Fire Protection District are also on the scene.
+The Lake County Sheriff's Office Tactical Response Team, negotiators, Antioch Police, Lake Villa Police and Antioch Fire Protection District were all on the scene.

 Antioch, IL.
 40723 Illinois Route 83 ongoing Police Activity for a barricaded subject.— Tri-State Fire Alert (@Fire_Alerts911) May 23, 2018

 All District 34 schools were put on soft lockdown due to the situation on Route 83.
-No visitors will be allowed into the school.
-District officials said there is no risk to students.
+District officials said there was no risk to students.

 Metra North Central Service was also temporarily affected by the barricade situation.
 Inbound and outbound trains did not operate past Lake Villa, Metra officials said in an alert.
-Riders who need to get to Chicago should board at Lake Villa.
-Riders who need to get to Antioch should seek alternate transportation.

-Metra officials asked customers to listen to platform announcements or check metrarail.com for the latest information.